sssarana/underground-truth-docs/_posts/2025-06-28-contributions.md

 ## Help current development
 Currently, there is a lot to fix and develop.
 Here, I will list what is needed to make this application better.
 You can choose anything and create a PR.
-- History Data Processing
+- History Data Processing:
 At the moment the history panel has only placeholder data.
 You can contribute by replacing it with real calculations.
-- Drone Spawning
+- Drone Spawning:
-Right noe it is just a box.
+Right now it is just a box.
 It would be great to allow loading real drone models, such as URDF or SDF.
-- Simulate proper movement
+- Simulate proper movement:
 Now the drone cspawned by user moves at predefined step size, it does not simulate flying movement properly.
-- Healthmap generation
+- Healthmap generation:
 It would be great to have a 'healthmap' that looks like heatmap.
 It should be applied to the model, so we can see the surface in smoothly transitioned colours depending on health of the cave in the area.

 ## Suggest a feature